 The Community Foundation’s Investment Committee is responsible for the oversight of all investments, including determining asset allocation, selecting and monitoring investment managers, and reviewing performance.
 In doing so, the committee works closely with its consultant, NEPC LLC.

-Ken Whipple, Investment Committee Chair and Retired CEO, Consumers Energy
+Ken Whipple, Investment Committee Chair and Former CEO and Chairman, Consumers Energy

 Michael E. Bannister, Former Chairman and CEO, Ford Motor Credit Co.

 Thomas C. Buhl, Senior Vice President – Investments, Wells Fargo Advisors

 Phillip Wm.
 Fisher, Founder, Mission Throttle L3C